pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 SHOW COLLATIONS WHERE Charset LIKE 'utf8mb4'
 ```

 And that's it!
-Once we changed our queries to respect collation, the query
+Once we changed our queries to use a case-sensitive collation,
-returned different cased versions of the files, and our system was able to
+the query returned different cased versions of the files, and our system was
-recognize the file was already pulled from the source.
+able to recognize the file was already pulled from the source.

 As an aside, the [official Mysql documentation] explains these concepts pretty
 well and I would highly recommend reading it at least once.